autotelicum/Smooth-CoffeeScript/interactive/interactive-coffeescript.md

 The `loop`[](#index-loop) construct does not have a part that checks for the end of the loop.
 It is the same as `while true`.
-This means that it is dependant on the `break` statement inside it to ever stop.
+This means that it is dependent on the `break` statement inside it to ever stop.
 The same program could also have been written as simply…